merciamarquesdev/Algorithms-Development-and-Implementation---Beecrowd-Challenges/README.md

-# Algorithm Development and Implementation - Beecrowd Challenges
+# Algorithms Development and Implementation - Beecrowd Challenges

 I created this repository with two main objectives: